bermi/eventify/README.md

 A 1.6k (830 bytes gzipped) browser ready version is available on the dist/ folder.

-    <script src="/dist/events.min.js" type="text/javascript"></script>
+    <script src="/dist/eventify.min.js" type="text/javascript"></script>

 ### Node.js

-    $ npm install events
+    $ npm install eventify

 ### Ender support

-    ender add events
+    ender add eventify

-Will provide access to an Events instance on $.events and will expose the $.eventize function;
+Will provide access to the $.eventify function

 ## Documentation

-Events is a module that can be mixed in to any object, giving the object the ability to bind and trigger custom named events.
+Eventify is a module that can be mixed in to any object, giving the object the ability to bind and trigger custom named events.
 Events do not have to be declared before they are bound, and may take passed arguments.
 For example:

     var object = {};

-    Events.eventize(object);
+    Eventify.create(object);

     object.on("alert", function(msg) {
       alert("Triggered " + msg);